 What is a Redshirt?

-We hear the term redshirt all the time.
+We hear the term all the time.
 Watching college football on Saturdays, you often hear the broadcasters talk about redshirt players.
-But what does redshirt mean?
-Does it matter beyond football?
+What do they mean?
+And is college football the only sport with redshirts?

 To redshirt means to sit out of competition a year.
-During the redshirt year, you are able to practice, but not compete.
-If you enter a competition for even one second, your redshirt disappears.
+During the redshirt year, athletes are able to practice, but not compete.
+If your teen enters a competition for even one second, their redshirt status disappears.

-When you enter college and begin practicing with a team, you have an athletic clock that begins to tick.
-From that point, you have four years of eligibility, total, in which you can actually compete.
-You have 10 semesters (five years) to complete these four years.
+When your athlete enters college and begins practicing with a team, their athletic clock begins to tick.
+From that point, your teen has four years of eligibility, total, in which they can actually compete.
+They have 10 semesters (five years) to complete these four years of eligibility.

 At small colleges, it is uncommon to receive a ‘freshmen redshirt’.
-The bigger and better the program, the more likely that there will be athletes on that team who redshirt as freshmen.
-If a coach decides to redshirt you, you practice with the team like everyone else, but you are not allowed to take part in any competitions.
+The bigger and better the program, the more likely it is that there will be athletes on the team who redshirt as freshmen.
+If a coach decides to redshirt your teen, they practice with the team like everyone else but are not allowed to take part in any competitions.

 What is a Medical Redshirt?

-If a player sustains an injury and is unable to compete for a season they will redshirt.
+If a player sustains a season-ending injury they will redshirt.
 When this occurs, the athlete may apply to the NCAA or NAIA for a ‘medical redshirt’.
-If granted, the athlete rehabs and possibly begins to practice with the team, but may not enter into any competitions during that year.
+The NCAA calls this a “Hardship Waiver.”
+If granted, the athlete rehabs and possibly begins practicing with the team, but may not enter into any competitions during that year.

-Injuries that occur in the first few games of the season, may still allow an athlete to get a medical redshirt for that year.
-If this happens to you, the athletic trainer at your institution will walk you through the process and most likely take care of the process of applying for a medical red shirt.
+Injuries that occur in the first half of the season may allow an athlete to redshirt for that year.
+If this happens to your teen, the athletic trainer at the college will walk your teen through the process of applying for a medical redshirt.

-A medical redshirt is different than a regular redshirt in that if you are injured in the first 30% of the season, you may apply for the season to be a redshirt and not lose a year of eligibility.
+A medical redshirt is different than a regular redshirt.
+Athletes injured in the first half of the season who competed in less than thirty percent of the games may apply for a waiver.
+They don’t lose a year of eligibility.

-Being a College Redshirt and your athletic clock
+Being a College Redshirt and the athletic clock

-A redshirt can only help expand your years to compete by one.
-Remember, your ten semester clock began when you entered college and came out for the first day of practice.
-After ten semesters, if you have only played two years, that is all you get.
-There are no exceptions other than the one year redshirt.
+A redshirt extends an athlete’s years to compete by one.
+Remember, the ten-semester clock begins when your teen enters college and goes out for the first day of practice.
+After ten semesters, if an athlete has only played two years, that is all they get.
+There are no exceptions.

 How many Redshirt years can you have?

 Just one.
-If the coach decides to redshirt you your freshmen year that is all you get.
-If you are injured before your junior year and miss the season, you are not eligible for a medical redshirt.
-You have already used your redshirt year up.
+If the coach decides to redshirt an athlete their freshmen year that is all they get.
+If that athlete is injured before their junior year and misses the season, they are not eligible for a medical redshirt.
+They have already used up the redshirt year.

-- It gives you an additional year to develop as a player without losing one of your four seasons of eligibility.
+- It gives players an additional year to develop as an athlete without losing one of the four seasons of eligibility.

-- It gives you a chance to get used to college life and focus on your academics without the added pressure of games.
-Not that long ago that freshmen did not ever play in games.
+- Athletes can adapt to college life and focus on academics without the added pressure of games.
+It wasn’t long ago that freshmen never played in games.
 Have you seen the movie We Are Marshall?
 After the plane crash that killed 37 players and 8 coaches, Marshall had to petition the NCAA to let freshmen play the following year so the university could field a team.

-- An extra year of maturity will allow you to get stronger and smarter on the field or court.
+- An extra year of maturity will allow players to get stronger and smarter on the field or court.